phelps-sg/hurstexponent/README.md

 # Hurst Estimator

-Estimate the Hurst exponent of a stochastic process using robust statistical methods.
+Estimate the Hurst exponent of a random variable using robust statistical methods.
 Our package provides methods to compute the Hurst exponent (a statistical measure of long-term memory) using the standard deviation of sums and a generalized method through the structure function.

 ## Features: